 Who should have a Screening Mammogram?

-It is recommend to have a screening mammography yearly beginning at age 40 for women without breast problems.
+It is recommend to have a screening mammography as recommended by your provider beginning at age 40 for women without breast problems.
 If you are considered a high risk patient (such as with a strong family history), you should discuss beginning screening mammography at an earlier age with your health care provider.

 Preparing for your Mammogram